isrkan/DevOps-MLOps-Practice/MLOps/ML_model_packaging/README.md

 As we build our package, we can add or remove directories, files, and modules as needed.
 The key is to maintain a clear and organized structure that makes it easy for others (or us in the future) to understand and work with the code.

 ##### Using Cookiecutter Data Science
 Another option for setting up a project structure is to use Cookiecutter Data Science (CCDS).
-CCDS is a tool for setting up a data science package template, which is a bit different from the structure we outlined here but can be adjusted to fit your needs.
+CCDS is a tool for setting up a data science package template, which is a bit different from the structure we outlined here but can be adjusted to fit our needs.
 To use Cookiecutter Data Science, follow these steps:
 1. **Install CCDS** using `pip`:
    ```bash
    pip install cookiecutter-data-science